Drawing Blood from a Vein or by Skin Pricking

 While the General Regulation

 allows Members to draw blood from a vein or by skin pricking to perform the seven examinations, they may do so only if:

 They meet the general requirements, as outlined on the About Controlled Acts page, for performing a controlled act.

 - The blood is drawn for the purpose of assessing the patient’s health status, communicating a naturopathic diagnosis, or monitoring or evaluating the patient’s response to treatment.

-- The naturopath uses a Health Canada Class III-Approved device, unless one does not exist, in which case the naturopath may only use a Health Canada-approved device.
+- The Member uses a Health Canada Class III Approved device, unless one does not exist, in which case the Member may only use a Health Canada approved device.

-- The naturopath uses the device only for the purpose intended by the manufacturer and in compliance with the manufacturer’s specifications.
+- The Member uses the device only for the purpose intended by the manufacturer and in compliance with the manufacturer’s specifications.

-Under a standard of practice in the General Regulation, a naturopath is prohibited from drawing blood from a vein or by skin pricking except for the purposes of performing the above seven tests.
+, a Member is prohibited from drawing blood from a vein or by skin pricking except for the purposes of performing the above seven tests.

 More information about collecting blood and conducting tests on the specimen can be found in the Standard of Practice for Collecting Clinical Samples